 True Life Casey: How She Inspired Me to Turn My Life Around

 But it has been many years since that episode and I, like Casey, am older.
 As I look back at myself and the bubbly Casey, I realize that a lot of what transpired back then was because of youth.
-Let's face it, when you're in your teens and early 20s, you do so many things that you wouldn't do when you're closer to 30.
+Let's face it, when you're in your teens and early 20s, you do so many things that you wouldn't do when you're closer to 30, and especially 40.

 For example, a 30-year-old wouldn't be so fast to drop or quit jobs, open credit cards when she doesn't have money, or party all night.
 There are not only more consequences as you get older, like not having parents to fall back on and having more bills to pay, but you will see your peers move on and get married, get promoted at work, etc. As a result, you don't take things as lightly at 30, and you tend to to think and act for the future.